How can occupational therapy help seniors?

 - Incorporating socially and physically stimulating activities into one’s daily activities

 - Developing leisure-based activity programs ones daily routine

-- Recommending electronic assistive equipment, adaptation, and technology to promote independence, reduce care costs and allow client to remain safe within home
+- Recommending electronic assistive equipment, adaptation, and technology to promote independence, reduce care costs and allow the client to remain safe within the home

 - Advising caregivers on supporting someone living with memory loss and other cognitive impairments

 - Assessing the home environment as well as making strategies to effectively compensate for impaired memory, learning and reasoning skills

 - Helping reduce levels of stress experienced by people with dementia and their caregivers

 - Linking to community supports (i.e. meals on wheels, day programs, Alzheimer’s Society, connecting to wandering registry etc.)

 We highly recommend you to speak with our OT as they are experts in senior care.
 Please feel free to check our Seniors Wellness Program, a great way to maximize your health!
 If you wish to receive more information and/or make an appointment, please contact us.
 We are conveniently located in Burlington, Aldershot.